dniel/traefik-forward-auth0/README.md

 ## Run with Docker
 `docker run -v /path/to/application.yaml:/config/application.yaml -p 8080:8080 dniel/forwardauth`

+## Run with Kubernetes
+Check out the https://github.com/dniel/traefik-forward-auth0/tree/master/helm directory for the Helm chart to create Kubernetes deployment configuration.

 ## Configuration
 Put the application.yaml config somewhere where SpringBoot can find it.
 For example in a /config application directory.

 Check out the `example` directory for example of an [application.yaml](/example/application.yaml) and a [traefik.toml](/example/traefik.toml) config for this application.

 ## Endpoints
 The ForwardAuth-backend exposes by default the following application endpoints on the default port 8080.